antoinedoize/rainfall_occurrence_BMCD/README.md

   many** southern-European stations as hdeGPD.
-- At 40- and 60-day thresholds, the **mean residual dry-spell duration** along the Mediterranean coast is materially larger under hdeGPD than under the geometric model — a concrete revision of drought exposure.
+- At 40- and 60-day thresholds, the **mean residual dry-spell duration** along the Mediterranean coast is materially larger under hdeGPD than under the geometric model, a concrete revision of drought exposure.

 Definitions, proofs, and proposition/equation numbers cited throughout the code match the article's LaTeX source (`main-oup-template.tex`).